bbc/peaks.js/README.md

   // the color of a point marker
   pointMarkerColor: '#FF0000',

-  // Colour of the axis gridlines
+  // Color of the axis gridlines
   axisGridlineColor: '#ccc',

-  // Colour of the axis labels
+  // Color of the axis labels
   axisLabelColor: '#aaa',

-  // Random colour per segment (overrides segmentColor)
+  // Random color per segment (overrides segmentColor)
   randomizeSegmentColor: true,

   // Array of initial segment objects with startTime and